 - Never click on a link or download an attachment in an email that you were not expecting.

 If you receive an unexpected email from someone within your organization, stay cautious.
-Contact the person by phone or on a messaging app to confirm that they actually sent the email.
+Contact the person by phone or on a messaging app to confirm that they actually sent the email or just call our IT Support Atlanta team and let us help.